-- 1. In order to assess an institution's compliance with the requirements on the calculation of exposure values, as referred to in Article 284 of the CRR, the ECB verifies the institution's: - (a) compliance with the requirements for calculating exposure values based on the distribution of joint changes in market variables as referred to in

-Article 284(1) of the CRR, in particular with respect to risk factor modelling (see Section 2);

-- (b) compliance with the requirements for calculating exposure values, as referred to in Article 284(4), (5) and (6) of the CRR for calculating the value of a netting set using transaction price routines at appropriate time grid points (see Section 3); - (c) compliance with the requirements for legal agreements, as referred to in Article 272(4) and Article 297 of the CRR, and the exposure aggregation per netting set, as referred to in Article 284(1)(b) of the CRR, and the subsequent calculation of the exposure value, as referred to in Article 284(5) to (7), or, alternatively, pursuant to Article 284(8) and as referred to in Article 162(2) of the CRR for the maturity calculation (see Section 4); - (d) compliance with the requirements for the calculation of the IMM exposure value using current market data and a stress calibration, as referred to in Article 284(5) of the CRR (see Section 5); - (e) compliance with the requirements for margined trading, as referred to in Article 285 of the CRR (see Section 6); - (f) compliance with the requirements specific to transaction-specific WWR, as referred to in Article 291 of the CRR (see Section 7). - 2.
-For the purposes of sub-paragraph (1), the ECB: - (a) reviews the institution's relevant internal policies; - (b) reviews the institution's technical documentation on estimation methodologies and processes; - (c) reviews the model development manuals, methodologies and processes; - (d) reviews the meeting minutes of the institution's internal bodies, including the management body, model committee or other committees; - (e) reviews the reports on IMM performance and the recommendations by the CCR control unit, validation function, internal audit function or any other control function of the institution; - (f) assesses progress reports on the institution's efforts to correct shortfalls and mitigate risks detected during audits, validations and monitoring; - (g) obtains written statements from or interviews the staff and senior management of the institution. - 3.
-For the purposes of sub-paragraph (1), the ECB may also, to the extent appropriate:
+- 1. In order to assess an institution's compliance with the requirements on the calculation of exposure values, as referred to in Article 284 of the CRR, the ECB verifies the institution's: - (a) compliance with the requirements for estimating future exposure distributions based on changes in market values, as referred to in Article 284(1)(a) of the CRR (see Section 2); - (b) compliance with the requirements for calculating exposure values, as referred to in Article 284(4), (5) and (6) of the CRR for calculating the value of a netting set using transaction price routines at appropriate time grid points (see Section 3); - (c) compliance with the requirements for legal agreements, as referred to in Article 272(4) and Article 297 of the CRR, and the exposure aggregation per netting set, as referred to in Article 284(1)(b) of the CRR, and the subsequent calculation of the exposure value, as referred to in Article 284(5) to (7), or, alternatively, pursuant to Article 284(8) and as referred to in Article 162(2) of the CRR for the maturity calculation (see Section 4); - (d) compliance with the requirements for the calculation of the IMM exposure value and maturity using current market data and a stress calibration (only for the exposure value, not for the maturity), as referred to in Article 162(2) and (3) and Article 284(5) of the CRR (see Section 5); - (e) compliance with the requirements for margined trading, as referred to in Article 285 and for eligible collateral as referred to in Articles 197, 198 and 299(2)(c) and (d) of the CRR (see Section 6); - (f) compliance with the requirements specific to transaction-specific WWR, as referred to in Article 291 of the CRR (see Section 7). - 2.
+For the purposes of sub-paragraph (1), the ECB: - (a) reviews the institution's relevant internal policies; - (b) reviews the institution's technical documentation on estimation methodologies and processes;

-- (a) request additional documentation or analysis substantiating the institution's methodological choices and the results obtained; - (b) make its own estimations of exposures or replicate the institution's estimations of exposures using calibration data supplied by the institution; - (c) request and analyse the data used in the exposure generation process; - (d) review the functional documentation of the relevant IT systems to the extent not already carried out for Chapter 10; - (e) review other relevant documents of the institution.
+- (c) reviews the model development manuals, methodologies and processes; - (d) reviews the meeting minutes of the institution's internal bodies, including the management body, model committee or other committees; - (e) reviews the reports on IMM performance and the recommendations by the CCR control unit, validation function, internal audit function or any other control function of the institution; - (f) assesses progress reports on the institution's efforts to correct shortfalls and mitigate risks detected during audits, validations and monitoring; - (g) obtains written statements from or interviews the staff and senior management of the institution. - 3.
+For the purposes of sub-paragraph (1), the ECB may also, to the extent appropriate: - (a) request additional documentation or analysis substantiating the institution's methodological choices and the results obtained; - (b) make its own estimations of exposures or replicate the institution's estimations of exposures using calibration data supplied by the institution; - (c) request and analyse the data used in the exposure generation process; - (d) review the functional documentation of the relevant IT systems to the extent not already carried out for Chapter 10; - (e) review other relevant documents of the institution.